jakubks/vibron/README.md

 ### 1. Franck-Condon emission and absorption spectra

-The FC spectra can be calculated using supplied Huang-Rhys parameters or custom user-provided spectral density.
+The FC spectra can be calculated using supplied Huang-Rhys parameters (`Molecule` class) or custom user-provided spectral density (`Dye` class).

 ### 2. Electron/energy transfer rates

-A number of theoretical methods of calculating electron/energy transfer rates are implemented including the non-adiabatic Marcus theory, single-mode and many-mode Marcus-Levich-Jortner theory, and the full Fermi Golden rule approach.
+A number of theoretical methods of calculating electron/energy transfer rates are implemented in the `DonorAcceptor` class.
+These include the non-adiabatic Marcus theory, single-mode and many-mode Marcus-Levich-Jortner theory, and the full Fermi Golden rule approach.